memerson12/drAAft/README.md

     - Dragon instant perch and straight node / diagonal node selection standardized based on the world seed.
 - Endermite spawn chance per thrown pearl is now 7% (was 5%).
     - This changes the amount of pearls needed for a 99% chance of getting an Endermite to 64 (was 90).
+    - Endermite spawns are standardized based on the world seed.

 ### Item Changes